jayantapy/Email-Spam-Detector-with-Deployment/README.md

 <h4> AFter building the model, I used Heroku environment to deploy my model and built a GUI.
 This would enable the user to directly enter the message and know whether the message is spam or not. </h4>

-<h4> I used HTML and CSS, and well as Flask API to build the web pagefb.
+<h4> I used HTML and CSS, and well as Flask API to build the web page.
 The screenshots of the webpage has been attached as below. </h4>

 ![1](1.png)